tdunkley/Predicting-the-Next-Cannabis-Market/README.md

 ![GitHub forks](https://img.shields.io/github/forks/tdunkley/capstone-project?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/tdunkley?style=social)

-Predicting the Next Cannibus Market in the U.S. is a project that attempts to deterine the next state that will legalize recreational cannibus use.
-Data was retrieved from the following sources:

-1.)
-Housing, Economic and Demographic data by State and County from the U.S Census 2.)
+Predicting the Next Cannibus Market in the U.S. is a project that attempts to determine the next state that will legalize recreational cannibus use.
+Housing Estimates, Demographic Estmates, Housing Charactertistics, Economic Characteristics, Social Characteristics data by State and County from the U.S. Census was used for this analysis.
+In addition, Religion and Election Data from the Public Religion Research Institute and Legalization Status from DISA was used as well

 ## Prerequisites